 5 Effective Methods for Choosing a Free Website Domain

 1. Keep it short and easy to remember

 One of the most important things you need to remember when choosing a website domain is brandability.
 You want to make your domain name short, punchy, and memorable.
 The aim is to make your domain name so easy to remember that it takes on a generic meaning eventually.
 Think, Google or Uber.
 These names are no longer just domains, they now refer to actions and activities.

 If you’re going with a free domain name and web hosting, you will have to make do with a slightly longer website address because the web host’s name is attached to your domain name.
 Try out a few different options of domain names to test out which one is easiest to remember given this limitation.

 Image taken from Strikingly user’s website

 When you upgrade your free account with Strikingly, you get free website hosting and domain (for the first year) that you can customize.
 This gives you a chance to try out a mobile-friendly domain for your website.
 By mobile-friendly, we mean it should be easy for users to type in the website address using their phones and mobile devices.
 Think of users who have to autocorrect enabled on their phones.
 Make sure your domain is as concise and easy to type in as possible by testing it out using your phone first or have someone who is not so savvy at typing on the phone test it out for you.

 3. Use keywords sparingly

-Another tip when you buy web domain: don’t do generic keywords.
+Another tip when you buy a free domain name: don’t do generic keywords.
 At the risk of ruffling feathers in the SEO community, we don’t think it’s absolutely necessary to use keyword-rich domains.
 A keyword might be good to have but use it in moderation.
-A keyword targeted website domain used to be an influential ranking factor but over time, they became associated with low-quality content so search engines tend to be very cautious when ranking these domains.
+A keyword-targeted website domain used to be an influential ranking factor but over time, they became associated with low-quality content so search engines tend to be very cautious when ranking these domains.